Roadshow and Dragon Quiz

 - There have been regular developments since then and there are now suitable resources for all ages and abilities from Year 1 up to Year 13.

 - There are 350 activities, arranged into Boxes of 25; 50 activities (two Boxes), suitable for the pupils’ age group, are selected for each session.
 Each Box covers a huge range of mathematics, with a wide range of difficulty, and so is suitable for all abilities.
 The activities are printed on laminated A3 baseboards and, in most cases, are accompanied by pieces to manipulate.

 How does a session work?

 - A FunMaths Roadshow session lasts for up to an hour, and a hall (or similarly large space) is needed.
 Pupils work in pairs or groups of three, and self-select activities to attempt in any order.
+A typical Roadshow session would accommodate two classes of pupils at a time.
 School staff are provided with solutions so that they can check the pupils’ answers.